What Does Incurred Mean?

 Re-evaluation of claims involves reviewing all the claims currently being processed to determine if their value is higher or lower than the amount recorded initially.
 Before paying any claims, an insurance company must first investigate the claims to verify if the loss actually occurred and that it is not a fraudulent process.

-Once the company is satisfied that the claim is genuine, it then sets to determine the accuracy of the recorded value.
+Once the company is satisfied that the claim is genuine, it then determines the accuracy of the recorded value.
 If the newly determined value of a claim is actually higher than the recorded claim, the company will be forced to pay a higher amount than it had planned.
 The excess claim paid is a loss to the insurer since it exceeds the amount recorded in the books.

 3. Change to loss reserves